 The medical condition that is known as Morton’s neuroma is defined as swelling around the nerves that pass between the bones in the foot.
 It can cause pain and discomfort at the ball of the foot, as well as a burning or numbing sensation in the toes.
 It can develop as a result of a muscular disorder, in addition to participating in certain sporting activities.
 Wearing high heels may cause this condition to develop, and this can be due to minimal room for the toes to move freely in.
 Effective treatments may consist of wearing custom made orthotics, and performing specific exercises and stretches that may help in the healing process.
 If you have any of these symptoms, it is advised that you are under the care of a podiatrist who can offer correct treatment techniques.

 Morton’s neuroma is a very uncomfortable condition to live with.
 If you think you have Morton’s neuroma, contact one of our podiatrists of Canonsburg Podiatry Associates.
-Our doctors will attend to all of your foot and ankle needs and answer any of your related questions.
+Our doctors will attend to all of your foot care needs and answer any of your related questions.

 Morton's neuroma is a painful foot condition that commonly affects the areas between the second and third or third and fourth toe, although other areas of the foot are also susceptible.
 Morton’s neuroma is caused by an inflamed nerve in the foot that is being squeezed and aggravated by surrounding bones.